 |The club head is forged from a single piece of metal||The club head is made in a cast and/or with additional inserts|

 The process of manufacturing forged irons is quite different and more expensive than the process used in manufacturing cavity-backed irons.

-This is in contrast to cavity-backed irons that are manufactured by putting several components together.
-Furthermore, it enables manufacturers to position the weight around the perimeter of the club thereby reduce side spin and create a larger sweet spot for more forgiveness for new players.
+This is because cavity-backed irons are manufactured by putting several components together.
+Furthermore, it enables manufacturers to position the weight around the perimeter of the club thereby reducing side spin and creating a larger sweet spot for more forgiveness for new players.

 Quick Overview: Our Top Picks for 5 Best Forged Irons